-Apprenticeships and traineeships are a great way to get your career off to a flying start or change career direction.
+Traineeships and fee-free apprenticeships are a great way to get your career off to a flying start or change career direction.
 Gain a recognised qualification while you earn money and learn.

 Did you know?

-VET delivers training for 8 out of 10 occupations predicted to have the greatest new jobs growth in the years to May 2022: aged and disabled carers, child carers, general sales assistants, general clerks, education aids, truck drivers, software and application programmers, advertising, public relations and sales managers.
+VET delivers training for 8 out of 10 occupations predicted to have the greatest new jobs growth in the five years to May 2023: aged and disabled carers, child carers, software and application programmers, waiters, education aides, chefs, kitchenhands and advertising, public relations and sales managers.

 VET offers pathways to these fields and many more.